emacs-php/php-mode/README.md

 5. Open the `php-mode-test.el` file and [run all of the tests](http://www.gnu.org/software/emacs/manual/html_node/ert/Running-Tests-Interactively.html#Running-Tests-Interactively) to ensure they still pass as expected.
 Sometimes we expect for a test to fail, and those unit tests have the appropriate configuration so their failure will not raise any warnings.
 You can use the `run-tests.sh` script to run all tests from a terminal, which is also useful in conjunction with [`git bisect run`](http://git-scm.com/book/en/Git-Tools-Debugging-with-Git).

-6. Send me a pull request here on Github.
-Or if you do not have a Github account then email the patches to me at `lobbyjones at gmail dot com`.
+6. Send me a pull request here on GitHub.
+Or if you do not have a GitHub account then email the patches to me at `lobbyjones at gmail dot com`.
 Please try to make sure the patches are acceptable input to the comand `git am`.
-Please note that even if you send a pull request it is very likely that I will *not* simply merge your branch through Github; I prefer to go through commits and cherry-pick them so I can review the commit messages and sign-off on them.
+Please note that even if you send a pull request it is very likely that I will *not* simply merge your branch through GitHub; I prefer to go through commits and cherry-pick them so I can review the commit messages and sign-off on them.
 You can see which commits I did or did not merge by using the [`git-cherry`](http://www.kernel.org/pub/software/scm/git/docs/git-cherry.html) command.

-If you are fixing a bug related to a Github issue, then first of all, thank you for the help improving PHP Mode.
+If you are fixing a bug related to a GitHub issue, then first of all, thank you for the help improving PHP Mode.
 Second, there is a `tests/` directory which contains PHP scripts for issues (although not all of them).
 Please consider adding a test script to that directory that documents the expected behavior and provides code that allows others to see if said behavior works properly.
 Then create a unit test within `php-mode-test.el` using [ERT][].
 Please try to follow the format of the existing tests.

 The Wiki
 --------

-The Github project page has a [wiki][] that you should feel free to edit.
+The GitHub project page has a [wiki][] that you should feel free to edit.
 The wiki lists the features and bugs that are on plan to include in upcoming versions of PHP Mode.
 It is also a place to add any tips to make the mode more useful.

 License